 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Cancer of Unknown Primary.
 Use the menu to see other pages.
 Think of that menu as a road map for this entire guide.

 Cancer is a group of more than 100 different diseases.
 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor can grow but will not spread.

 Doctors are usually able to figure out where a cancer began, known as the primary site.
 Then they identify any secondary or metastatic site if the cancer has spread.
 No matter where the cancer spreads, it is still named after the area of the body where it began.
 For example, colorectal cancer that has spread to the lungs is called metastatic colorectal cancer, not lung cancer.

 For about 2% of people diagnosed with cancer, the cancer is found at a secondary site, but routine testing cannot help doctors identify where the cancer began.
 These cancers are called "carcinoma of unknown primary site" or "cancer of unknown primary" (CUP).

 For some people with CUP, specialized testing can eventually help identify the primary site.
 However, sometimes the primary site cannot be identified.
 This may be because:

 The body caused the primary tumor to shrink or disappear.

-The primary tumor was removed during a previous surgery for another condition, such as the removal of a mole on the skin or surgery to remove a woman’s uterus, known as a hysterectomy.
+The primary tumor was removed during a previous surgery for another condition, such as the removal of a mole on the skin or surgery to remove uterus, known as a hysterectomy.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with this type of cancer and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of people who are diagnosed with CUP and general survival rates.
+Use the menu to choose a different section to read in this guide.